-3.1 Deadlines for Plan Preparation and Compliance.
-There are no additional deadlines for plan preparation and compliance, other than those stated in subpart 4.1.

-- 3.2 Contents of Plan.
+- 3.1 Deadlines for Plan Preparation and Compliance.
+There are no additional deadlines for plan preparation and compliance, other than those stated in subpart 4.1. - 3.2 Contents of Plan.
 The plan shall include, at a minimum, the following items: - 3.2.1 Pollution Prevention Team.
 Each plan shall identify a specific individual or individuals within the facility organization as members of a stormwater Pollution Prevention Team that are responsible for developing the stormwater pollution prevention plan and assisting the facility or plant manager in its implementation, maintenance, and revision.
 The plan shall clearly identify the responsibilities of each team member.
 The activities and responsibilities of the team shall address all aspects of the facility's stormwater pollution prevention plan. - 3.2.2 Description of Potential Pollutant Sources.
-Each plan shall provide a description of potential sources that may reasonably be expected to add significant amounts of pollutants to stormwater discharges or that may result in the discharge of pollutants during dry weather from separate storm sewers draining the facility.
-Each plan shall identify all activities and significant materials that may potentially be significant pollutant sources.
+Each plan shall provide a description of potential sources which may reasonably be expected to add significant amounts of pollutants to stormwater discharges or which may result in the discharge of pollutants during dry weather from separate storm sewers draining the facility.
+Each plan shall identify all activities and significant materials which may potentially be significant pollutant sources.
 Each plan shall include, at a minimum: - 3.2.2.1 Drainage.
-A site map indicating an outline of the portions of the drainage area of each stormwater outfall that are within the facility boundaries, each existing structural control measure to reduce pollutants in stormwater runoff, surface water bodies, locations where significant materials are exposed to precipitation, locations where major spills or leaks identified under 11.B.3.2.2.3 (spills and leaks) of this permit have occurred, and the locations of the following activities where such activities are exposed to precipitation: fueling stations, vehicle and equipment maintenance and/or cleaning areas, loading/unloading areas, locations used for the treatment, storage or disposal of wastes, liquid storage tanks, processing areas and storage areas including areas where raw materials, finished products and drums are stored.
+A site map indicating an outline of the portions of the drainage area of each stormwater outfall that are within the facility boundaries, each existing structural control measure to reduce pollutants in stormwater runoff, surface water bodies, locations where significant materials are exposed to precipitation, locations where major spills or leaks identified under subsection 11.K.3.2.2.3 (Spills and Leaks) of this permit have occurred, and the locations of the following activities where such activities are exposed to precipitation: fueling stations, vehicle and equipment maintenance and/or cleaning areas, locations used for the treatment, storage or disposal of wastes, liquid storage tanks, processing areas and storage areas.
 The map must indicate the outfall locations and the types of discharges contained in the drainage areas of the outfalls.

-For each area of the facility that generates stormwater discharges associated with industrial activity with a reasonable potential for containing significant amounts of pollutants, the plan should include a prediction of the direction of flow, and an identification of the types of pollutants that are likely to be present in stormwater discharges associated with industrial activity.
-Factors to consider include the toxicity of a chemical; quantity of chemicals used, produced or discharged; the likelihood of contact with stormwater; and history of significant leaks or spills of toxic or hazardous pollutants.
+For each area of the facility that generates stormwater discharges associated with industrial activity with a reasonable potential for containing significant amounts of pollutants, the plan should include a prediction of the direction of flow, and an identification of the types of pollutants which are likely to be present in stormwater discharges associated with industrial activity.
+Factors to consider include the toxicity of chemicals; quantity of chemicals used, produced or discharged; the likelihood of contact with stormwater; and history of significant leaks or spills of toxic or hazardous pollutants.
 Flows with a significant potential for causing erosion shall be identified.